fermulerpy/fermulerpy/README.rst

 Contributing
 ============

-EinsteinPy is a community project, hence all contributions are more than welcome!
+FermulerPy is a community project, hence all contributions are more than welcome!
 For more information, head to `CONTRIBUTING.rst`_.

 .. _`CONTRIBUTING.rst`: https://github.com/fermulerpy/fermulerpy/blob/master/CONTRIBUTING.rst